-The department offers two graduate degrees: the Ph.D. in Psychology, with tracks in Clinical Psychology, Industrial-Organizational Psychology and Behavioral and Brain Sciences; and the M.A. in Industrial-Organizational Psychology, or I/O Professional Master’s Program.
+The department offers two graduate degrees: the Ph.D. in Psychology, with tracks in Clinical Psychology, Industrial-Organizational Psychology and Behavior and Brain Sciences (concentrations in: Developmental, Health Psychology, Neuroscience, Social-Personality, and Vision Sciences); and the M.A. in Industrial-Organizational Psychology, or I/O Professional Master’s Program.

 This webpage provides instruction for applying to the Ph.D. in Psychology.

 Applicants to the MA in Industrial-Organizational Psychology at Gwinnett should visit the IOMP website for admissions and application information.

 Our doctoral programs have different application deadlines.
 All required materials must be received by your intended program’s deadline in order for your application to receive full consideration.
 Applicants are admitted for the fall semester only.
 Deadlines are for consideration for admission for the following fall.

 Clinical deadline: NOVEMBER 15